GDWoody/Pixel-Controllers/bbb_all_diff/README.md

 # Features

-* 5 Differential RJ45 ports
+* 1 Differential RJ45 port

 * 2 DMX Serial ports, DMX 1 can be selected as a DMX or LOR port